 How much you involve the students in the portfolio depends upon the students’ age.
 While older students should be able to follow instructions about how to build their portfolio and what’s expected, younger students may need more guidance and reminders.

-To coach the students about what they want to include in their portfolios, ask them questions such as, “Why did you choose this particular piece?”
+To coach the students about what they want to include in their Student Portfolio, ask them questions such as, “Why did you choose this particular piece?”
 This dialogue will help students craft a portfolio that truly represents the work they’ve completed.